ttych/lego_cynefin/contents/lego_obvious.md

 ----------

-### Complexity
+### Preparation

-- How was the complexity of the exercise ? <!-- .element: class="fragment" -->
-- Were you competent ? <!-- .element: class="fragment" -->
-- Have you feel blocked ? <!-- .element: class="fragment" -->
-- What did you feel ? <!-- .element: class="fragment" -->
+- How much time did you need for planning ? <!-- .element: class="fragment" -->

 ----------

-### Decision-making & Communication
+### Communication && Decision

-- How long did you spend to prepare ? <!-- .element: class="fragment" -->
-- How many leaders ?
-How many followers ? <!-- .element: class="fragment" -->
-- How was the communication ? <!-- .element: class="fragment" -->
+- How was the communication (before / during) ? <!-- .element: class="fragment" -->
-- What was the communication mode ? <!-- .element: class="fragment" -->
-  - someone had the solution and every one agreed ? <!-- .element: class="fragment" -->
-  - during the game ? <!-- .element: class="fragment" -->
+- How many leaders/followers were in your team ?  <!-- .element: class="fragment" -->
-  - Orgnizationnal vs Operationnal aspects ? <!-- .element: class="fragment" -->
+- How did you agree on what to do ? <!-- .element: class="fragment" -->

 ----------